-Student's Name Course Code Date Facilitator/Evaluator's Name Α В C-D F 5 4 3 2-0 Thesis • Easily identifiable, believable, original, well- developed, clear thesis that states a definite point to be argued.
+Student's Name ( Course Code Date Fac ilitator/Evaluator's Name A В C-D F 5 4 3 2-0 Thesis • Easily identifiable, believable, original, well- developed, clear thesis that states a definite point to be argued.
 Good thesis, but slightly unclear in parts.
-Or, while not incorrect, lacking in originality or insight.
-Promising thesis is somewhat unclear or contains vague terms.
+Or, while not incorrect, lacking in originality or insight. • Promising thesis is somewhat unclear or contains vague terms.
 Or, largely unoriginal, or offering relatively little that is unique or new.
 Thesis is difficult to identify at all.
 May be restatement of an obvious point.
 Provides little basis for a clear argument to be developed or structure to be devised Structure of the essay Overall structure of essay is clear and excellent organization is evident to strategically argue the point of view.
 Opening paragraph provides appropriate and thorough background for the thesis.
 Excellent transitions from point to point.
 Paragraphs support solid topic sentences and contain points relevant to the topic.
 Conclusion is strong and clearly brings closure to the argument.
 Generally, structure is clear and appropriate, though may ramble on in parts, or be too brief on one or two points.
 Opening paragraph provides sufficient background for the thesis.
 May have a few unclear transitions, or a few paragraphs either lacking clear topic sentences, or with two or more topics combined together.
-Conclusion is evident and brings closure to the argument.
-Generally, there is evidence of a structure which is at times unclear.
-Opening paragraph has the beginnings of good information Ideas may at times wander or jump around.
+Conclusion is evident and brings closure to the argument. unclear.
+Opening paragraph has the beginnings of good information.
+Ideas may at times wander or jump around.
 Some transitions.
 Some paragraphs lack an identifiable topic sentence.
-Beginning of a conclusion is evident. because thesis is weak or not defined.Introduction lacks sufficient
+Organization is unclear because thesis is weak or not defined.
+Introduction lacks sufficient information to support the thesis.
+Transitions confusing and unclear.
+Few clear topic sentences.
+Conclusion has not been developed.